SiaFoundation/siad/doc/api/index.html.md

 The number of data pieces to use when erasure coding the file.

 **paritypieces** | int
 The number of parity pieces to use when erasure coding the file.
 Total redundancy of the file is (datapieces+paritypieces)/datapieces.

-**force**
+**force** | boolean
 Delete potential existing file at siapath.

-**repair**
+**repair** | boolean
 Repair existing file from stream.
 Can't be specified together with datapieces, paritypieces and force.

 ### Response